SemalJohari/Samvaad-Saathi/README.md

 1. Streamlit Framework for Frontend
 2. YOLOv5 as the base model for sign language detection
+3. Roboflow for data annotation
-3. Python modules:
+4. Python modules:
    1. Pytorch for implementation of YOLOv5 model
    2. OpenCV for video capturing and data collection
    3. Weights and Biases (WandB) for model training
    4. OS for executing commands on the local machine
-   5. And many more packages like sys, uuid, time, pathlib, argparse, etc.
+   5. And many more packages like sys, uuid, time, pathlib, argparse, yaml, IPython, etc.
-4. VSCode and Google Colab for development requirements
+5. VSCode and Google Colab for development requirements
-5. Webcam and Windows OS for hardware requirements
+6. Webcam and Windows OS for hardware requirements

 ## Screenshots